|

 Duke of Orleans

-evening, at six o’clock, has brought the distressing intelligence of the
+at six o’clock, has brought the distressing intelligence of the sudden death of

-sudden death of the Duke of Orleans.
-It appears that about 12 o’clock
+the Duke of Orleans.
+It appears that about 12 o’clock his royal highness

-the deep sympathy felt on domestic grounds is rendered secondary to the
+reflecting men, and the deep sympathy felt on domestic grounds is rendered

-apprehension of the danger threatened to the peace of the world in the
+secondary to the apprehension of the danger threatened to the peace of the world

-of the life, health and faculties of Louis Philippe.
-(Wednesday,
+the life, health and faculties of Louis Philippe.
+(Wednesday, August 10,

 Mary Ann Kelley

-of Mr. Erastus Kelley, of the above named place, aged three years.
+Erastus Kelley, of the above named place, aged three years.
+(Wednesday,

 Dr. John Patton Emmett

-and for the last seventeen years Professor of Chemistry and Wateria Medical
+for the last seventeen years Professor of Chemistry and Wateria Medical in the

-in the University of Virginia, died in the city of New York on the 13th
+University of Virginia, died in the city of New York on the 13th inst.

 James Rice